midnightntwrk/midnight-architecture/specification/dust.md

 }
 ```

-The state related to the Dust generation information has a number of
+The ledger's state related to the Dust generation information has a number of
 components:
-- A mapping from Night to Dust addresses, to provide the Dust owner value for new Night outputs.
+- A mapping from Night addresses to Dust addresses, to provide the Dust owner value for new Night outputs.
 - A sequential Merkle tree of `DustGenerationInfo`, which can be directly used
   to assert the presence of a specific Dust generation info in ZK proofs.
 - A corresponding set of the `DustGenerationUniquenessInfo`s, to prevent